janina-rinke/HGT_in_ants/01.markdown_scripts/01_Blast_mmseqs.md

-# Blast of LGT candidates with MMseqs2
+# Blast of LGT candidates with `mmseqs2`

-This script was used to annotate all final high-quality LGT candidates with the program `mmseqs2`.
-At the end, we used another tool to annotate all putative prokaryotic genes in this study.
+This script was initially used to annotate all final high-quality LGT candidates with the program `mmseqs2`.
+For the final gene annotation, we continued with `dfast` to annotate all putative prokaryotic genes in this study.

 The file with all 497 LGT candidates can be found here:
 ```bash